polkascan/py-substrate-metadata-docs/docs/quartz/timestamp.md

 ```
 ---------
 ### Now
- Current time for the current block.
+ The current time for the current block.

 #### Python
 ```python